dunaevaalisa/dunaevaalisa/README.md

 # Hi, I'm Alisa Dunaeva! 👩‍💻

 Welcome to my GitHub portfolio!
-I'm a third-year Software Development student passionate about IoT, software testing, and scalable solutions.
+I'm a third-year Software Development student passionate about IoT, backend, and database development.
 Here's a highlight of my work:

 ## 🚀 Featured Projects